 I am really pleased to be here today on behalf and to lend my support for our nominee.
-I know that we have met on many occasions and discussed agriculture program policy, and so I simply as-
+I know that we have met on many occasions and discussed agriculture program policy, and so I simply associate myself with the very good remarks of my colleagues.